mozilla/skylight/CONTRIBUTING.md

 ```
 URLs need to be exact or Auth0 will throw errors, including the `http` protocol.
 If something isn't working, check for typos!
 The Login URI must point at `https://fxms-skylight.netlify.app/api/auth/login`, Auth0 will not accept `http://` or `localhost` there.

+4. Finally, create a test user in the Auth0 UI, (User Management > Users > Create User) and log in using the credentials you've created.

 Documentation for Auth0 quickstart can be found at https://auth0.com/docs/quickstart/webapp/nextjs